mcgnly/DeveloperDocumentation/Support/FAQs.md

 What you will need to do to get started, is first onboard your WunderBar using the <a href="https://developer.relayr.io/dashboard/onboarding"> relayr OnBoarding app </a>, create an app in the <a href="https://developer.relayr.io/dashboard/apps/myApps">App section</a> in order to receive your app key and then follow the <a href="https://developer.relayr.io/documents/Android/Reference">Android SDK</a> or the <a href="https://developer.relayr.io/documents/Apple/Reference">iOS&OSX SDK</a> instructions in order to build your first App!</p>

+<h3> Where can I get my User Id? </h3>

+<p> To get your user Id simply log in to the dashboard, hover over your user name in the header menu > Select Account > Other.
+You will find your user ID there.</p>

 <h3> Where can I get some information about the relayr architecture? </h3>

 <p>We are so glad you asked! check out our <a href="https://developer.relayr.io/documents/Welcome/Platform" target="_blank"> Cloud Platform introduction </a> for an overview of our architecture.</p>